dentarg/auth0-blog/_posts/2017-07-13-real-world-angular-series-part-6.markdown

 ## Summary

 In Part 6 of our Real-World Angular Series, we've covered reactive forms with custom validation.
-In the next part of the tutorial series, we'll delete events, list events a user has RSVPed to, and silently renew authentication tokens.
+In the next part of the tutorial series, we'll delete events, list events a user has RSVPed to, and silently renew authentication tokens with Auth0.